Vecna Technologies: QC PathFinder

-QC PathFinder is electronic infection surveillance software that automatically alerts healthcare professionals of healthcare-acquired infections (HAIs), pharmacy-related safety events, and facilitates reporting infections to the Centers for Disease Control and Prevention National Health Safety Network (NHSN).
+QC PathFinder is an infection surveillance software that automatically alerts healthcare professionals of healthcare-acquired infections (HAIs), pharmacy-related safety events, and facilitates reporting infections to the Centers for Disease Control and Prevention National Health Safety Network (NHSN).

 QC PathFinder also automatically generates clinically validated institutional antibiograms that inform clinicians on appropriate antimicrobial choices for pathogens within their hospital.

 VGo

 Vecna acquired VGo in 2015.
 VGo is a robotic telepresence device that allows a user to log in from a distant location and to move around and interact with their environment as if they were physically there.
 VGo is active in the Education, Healthcare, and Business verticals.

 Research

 Vecna's research and development efforts have been funded by federal and state government grants and contracts, to both the Robotics and Health IT centric groups.